 Families and carers of participants who entered the Scheme between 1 July 2016 and 31 December 2016 and had a plan review approximately one year later and also two years later were asked questions about whether the NDIS had helped them.
 Changes in family and carers' perceptions of whether the NDIS has helped from year one to year two were mixed.
-"Has the NDIS helped?" questions for families and carers of participants

-Participants in Work Participants who entered the Scheme between 1 July 2016 and 31 December 2016 and are of working age are monitored to see whether the NDIS has helped them find paid work.
+Participants in Work Page: 20 A chart displays, from baseline to year 2, the percentage of participants in paid work by age group.
+Participants who entered the Scheme between 1 July 2016 and 31 December 2016 and are of working age are monitored to see whether the NDIS has helped them find paid work.
 Overall, the percentage of participants in paid work increased from 3% to 10%.
-Participants in paid employment, by age group.

 Note: There was insufficient data to report for participants aged 25 and over for this quarter.

-Participants involved in communal and social activities NDIS Participants participating in social activities in their community, by age group.
+Participants involved in communal and social activities Page: 21 A chart displays, from baseline to year 2, the percentage of participants engaged in social activities in their community.
 Participants who entered the Scheme between 1 July 2016 and 31 December 2016 are monitored to see whether the NDIS has helped them participate in social activities in their community.
 Overall, the percentage of participants engaged in social activities in their communities increased from 39% to 46%.
 Note: There was insufficient data to report for participants aged 25 and over for this quarter.

-Participant Satisfaction 75% of participants rated their satisfaction with the Agency's planning process as either good or very good in the current quarter.
+Participant Satisfaction Page: 22 A chart displays, by quarter, the proportion of participants describing satisfaction with the Agency's planning process as 'good' or 'very good'.
+75% of participants rated their satisfaction with the Agency's planning process as either good or very good in the current quarter.
 This has decreased since the last quarter with sufficient data but remains high.
 A new participant satisfaction survey has been developed.
 Going forward it will better record the experience of NDIS participants, and their families and carers, at different stages of the participant pathway.
 Participant satisfaction continues to be high, but has dropped during transition, compared with trial site experience.
-Proportion of participants describing satisfaction with the Agency's planning process as good or very good - by quarter

 Note: Participant satisfaction results are not shown if there is insufficient data in the group.
-PART 2 Committed Supports and Payments Both committed and paid supports to participants are increasing in line with the growing scheme.
+PART 2: Committed Supports and Payments Page: 23 Both committed and paid supports to participants are increasing in line with the growing scheme.
 Of the \$1.1 billion that has been committed in participant plans, \$651.1 million has been paid to date.

-Summary This section presents information on the amount committed in plans and payments to service providers and participants.

-Key Statistics \$726.6 MILLION OF COMMITTED SUPPORTS IN RESPECT OF PRIOR FINANCIAL YEARS INCLUDING TRIAL \$418.2 MILLION OF SUPPORTS IN RESPECT OF 2018-19 TO DATE \$5.9M HAS BEEN PAID TO PROVIDERS AND PARTICIPANTS FOR SUPPORTS PROVIDED IN 2013-14, \$30.9M IN 2014-15, \$65.2M IN 2015-16, \$106.3M IN 2016-17, \$216.4M IN 2017-18 AND \$226.4M IN 2018-19 TO DATE.
-OVERALL.
-54% OF COMMITTED SUPPORTS WERE UTILISED IN 2013-14, 61% IN 2014-15, 61% IN 2015-16, 56% IN 2016-17 AND 59% IN 2017-18.
-THE 2018-19 EXPERIENCE IS STILL EMERGING.
+Summary Page: 24 This section presents information on the amount committed in plans and payments to service providers and participants.
+The following are the key statistics on Committed Supports and Payments: \$726.6 million of committed supports in respect of prior financial years including trial \$418.2 million of supports in respect of 2018-19 to date \$5.9m has been paid to providers and participants for supports provided in 2013-14, \$30.9m in 2014-15, \$65.2m in 2015-16, \$106.3m in 2016-17, \$216.4m in 2017-18 and \$226.4m in 2018-19 to date.
+Overall, 54% of committed supports were utilised in 2013-14, 61% in 2014-15, 61% in 2015-16, 56% in 2016-17 and 59% in 2017-18.
+The 2018-19 experience is still emerging.